Bytes and Bits

 ★★★★★

 Debugging the Undebuggable: Tools and Strategies for Diagnosis offers a compelling take on Debugging, though not without flaws.
-While the treatment of Programming is excellent, I found the sections on Programming less convincing.
-The author makes some bold claims about System Administration that aren't always fully supported.
-That said, the book's strengths in discussing Memory Leaks more than compensate for any weaknesses.
-Readers looking for Performance will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Software Development, if not the definitive work.
+While the treatment of Software Development is excellent, I found the sections on Debugging less convincing.
+The author makes some bold claims about Computers & Technology that aren't always fully supported.
+That said, the book's strengths in discussing Troubleshooting more than compensate for any weaknesses.
+Readers looking for Software Development will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Debugging, if not the definitive work.

 Case Lennox